george-hawkins/blender-donut-notebook/nvidia-linux.md

 As noted in the link above, you could combine these steps into a script that's run when the system wakes - but it's a rather blunt tool - I suspect any application may be unhappy at this happening while its running.

-You can find scripts, like this [one](https://github.com/tensorflow/tensorflow/issues/5777#issuecomment-340419774), that get around this by killing all processes using the Nvidia drvier _before_ going to sleep.
+You can find scripts, like this [one](https://github.com/tensorflow/tensorflow/issues/5777#issuecomment-340419774), that get around this by killing all processes using the Nvidia driver _before_ going to sleep.
 But this will only really work if you've got a GPU dedicated to CUDA.
 In my setup, the GPU is also handling X:

     $ nvidia-smi pmon -c 1
     # gpu        pid  type    sm   mem   enc   dec   command